aravart/poolmate/README.md

     0.0, -0.61296915225, -0.981708570076
     1.0, 1.05887652213, 1.69585721012

-`--teaching-set-size` is the size of the best teaching set `capomate` will return.
+`--teaching-set-size` is the size of the best teaching set `poolmate` will return.

-`--search-budget` is the the number of models `capomate` is allowed fit before returning.
+`--search-budget` is the the number of models `poolmate` is allowed fit before returning.
 This will be equivalent to the number of calls to `LOSS_EXECUTABLE`.

 For example, a command-line invocation with all required parameters set might look something like:

-    python capomate/teach.py                         \
+    python poolmate/teach.py                         \
         --candidate-pool-filename candidate_pool.csv \
         --loss-executable "python my_learner.py"     \
         --output-filename output.txt                 \